Our Family

 After visiting Guatemala in 2020, Lovie realized that first, she had so much to learn from Guatemala and its people, and second, she needed to not only pray for laborers for the harvest as Jesus commanded, but be one.

 Little did she know, she'd meet her now-husband on the mission field less than a year later.
-Now, as a stay-at-home-mom to their one-year-old, Lovie is excited to be using her communications degree for the kingdom of God.
+Now, as a stay-at-home-mom, Lovie is excited to be using her communications degree for the kingdom of God.